WWE Raw Results (5/22): Keller’s report with analysis of Nakamura vs. Balor, Lesnar and Cody in arena, Imperium vs. Riddle & KO & Sami

 (Keller’s Analysis: Good win for Reed that establishes he gets clean wins over opponents the level of Ricochet, which is important if he’s going be credible against top tier babyfaces eventually.
 Good mix of styles.)

 -Cathy Kelley interviewed Apollo Crews.
 He mentioned that he hopes Cody is okay “because that looked rough.”
 He said he was excited to be back.
 Dominik Mysterio and Rhea Ripley interrupted.
 Dom complained that this was Rhea’s time.
 Kelley said Rhea was scheduled after Crews.
 Crews said he’s everything that Dom isn’t.
 “Whatever, man,” said Dom.
 Crews left.
 Rhea addressed Natalya.
 She said Natalya has had a legendary career, but at NOC she’s going to make an example of her and end her legendary career.
 Crews interrupted and said this is his interview time.
-Dom said, “You don’t interrupted Mommy!”
+Dom said, “You don’t interrupt Mommy!”
 Crews asked what he’s going to do about it.
 Rhea said he’ll show Crews who runs Raw.
 Crews said he can’t wait to see him try.

 (Keller’s Analysis: You see the rough awkward body language and inflection around the edges of what Crews does, which has held back his push.
 That said, it seems like if he’s just himself and gets lots of reps, he’s not far from seeming more comfortable and smooth in a situation like this.
 Dom continues to be a great punk ass heel.) [c]

 -Another sitdown interview segment aired with Rollins and Graves.
 Rollins said this is a chance with the new World Hvt.
 Title to do a world title the right way.
-Graves asked what Seth things about Roman Reigns’s reign.
+Graves asked what Seth thinks about Roman Reigns’s reign.
 Seth took off his sunglasses and took a deep breath.
 “I love Roman Reigns, but I don’t like Roman Reigns,” he said.
 He said the person he has become and the champion he has become he doesn’t respect.
 “I just think he’s been poisoned by his own ego,” he said.
 He said Reigns is being selfish by taking title opportunities away from everyone else.

 Graves asked what Raw looks like if he wins the world title.
-Seth said it can be the land of opportunity and the catalyst for change and push the industry foreward.
+Seth said it can be the land of opportunity and the catalyst for change and push the industry forward.
 He said he’ll be around and he wants challenges and he wants people to come for him.
 Graves asked about Styles.
 Seth said they have crossed paths before.
 A vintage clip aired from 2006 from an NWA No Limits Wrestling event.
 Styles said he beat Seth, but he was impressed and thought he’d be a superstar some day.
 “I was right,” he said.
 Seth said he’s feeling invincible lately.
 They said more to come later with Seth’s answer to why this championship match is special to him.

 (Keller’s Analysis: Nice segment.
 It’s making the new title feel important and Seth feel like a big star who is framing himself as a type of champion different than Reigns has been.)